We stayed overnight at The National Zoo and Aquarium in Canberra at the Jamala Wildlife Lodge during our Canberra Adventure.

 Step free : No (Large Step to patio and stairs to bedroom #2)

-Jamala Wildlife Lodge does offer two official wheelchair accessible rooms which are the lemur rooms in Ushaka Lodge.
+Jamala Wildlife Lodge does offer two official wheelchair accessible rooms, the Lemur rooms in Ushaka Lodge.

-Unfortunately though these rooms can only accommodate a max of 2 people, so those rooms weren’t an option for us.
-The other young lady who also used a wheelchair was also unable to stay in an accessible room because like us she was traveling with more then 2 people.
+Unfortunately, these rooms can only accommodate a max of 2 people, so those rooms weren’t an option for us.
+The other young lady who also used a wheelchair could not stay in an accessible room because like us, she was travelling with more than 2 people.

-At the time of booking our stay at Jamala wildlife Lodge I did have my heart set on staying in a Jungle Bungalow.
+When booking our stay at Jamala Wildlife Lodge, I did have my heart set on staying in a Jungle Bungalow.
 The bungalows are home to the Lions, Tigers, Cheetah and Sun bears.
 Sadly I was informed the Jungle Bungalows are not wheelchair accessible.
-The lion bungalow is step free but because its located in the middle of the zoo a bus must take all guests back to the bungalows at night after dinner due to safety, and unfortunately that bus isn’t wheelchair accessible.
-The Giraffe Treehouses are also not wheelchair friendly and have a number of steps.
+The lion bungalow is step free but because its located in the middle of the zoo a bus must take all guests back to the bungalows at night after dinner due to safety, and unfortunately, that bus isn’t wheelchair accessible.
+The Giraffe Treehouses are also not wheelchair friendly and have several steps.

 I was informed our step free room options were the Wild Encounter Room 1, Wild Encounter Suite and the Reef Room.
 We decided to go with the Wild Encounter Suite because it was a little bigger.

-Even though I would of loved to have stayed in a bungalow I really enjoyed our stay in the Wild Encounter Suite.
-I feel whichever room you stay in at Jamala Wildlife Lodge will be an unforgettable African getaway.
+Even though I would have loved to stay in a bungalow, I really enjoyed our stay in the Wild Encounter Suite.
+I feel whichever room guests stay in at Jamala Wildlife Lodge will be an unforgettable African getaway.
 However, I would love to see some more accessible options.

-That night we made our way to the pre-dinner drinks, which is also included in the experience.
+Later on that night, we made our way to the pre-dinner drinks, which is also included in the experience.
 We relaxed by the fire with the sounds of the lions roaring.

-We were met with the hyenas during our drinks before we moved into the dining area.
-The dinning area was beautifully laid out and we were all seated in order via our room type.
+The hyenas joined us outside during our drinks before we moved into the dining area.
+The dining area was beautifully laid out, and we were all seated in order via our room type.
 The silver service dinner was fantastic, and the staff were outstanding.
 The white lions also joined us during dinner, but they were at the other end of the dining room, so we couldn’t see them, but after dinner, we were able to go say hello.

-Breakfast was amazing of cause, and we left there with full bellies and a smile on our face ready for the morning tour.
-The morning tour was different to the previous afternoon tour.
+Breakfast was terrific, and we left there with full bellies and a smile on our face ready for the morning tour.
+The morning tour was different from the previous afternoon tour.
 The morning tour was more of a behind the scenes tour of the zoo before it is open to the public.
-Our group was divided into the same group of people from the afternoon tour along with the same zoo keeper.
+Our group was divided into the same group of people from the afternoon tour along with the same zookeeper.
 The morning tour was a lot of fun, and we got to feed a few different animals.

-The Jamala Wildlife Lodge is privately owned and funds from Jamala Wildlife Lodge go back into the zoo.
-The funds from Jamala helps care for the animals at the zoo and also supports the conservation work and education programs they do within the zoo.
-By staying at Jamala Wildlife Lodge, guests are supporting the National Zoo And Aquarium and all of their animals.
+The Jamala Wildlife Lodge is privately owned, and funds from Jamala Wildlife Lodge go back into the zoo.
+The funds from Jamala help care for the zoo’s animals and support the conservation work and education programs they do within the zoo.

 We had a fabulous time staying at Jamala Wildlife Lodge.
-It was a very special birthday and I am so happy we spent it a Jamala which made it even more special.
+It was an extraordinary and special adventure, and I am so happy we spent it at Jamala, which made it even more special.

 Thank you Jamala for a magical African experience!!